-- B 3.4 All nominations to a Director's position shall be supported by one (1) Regular or Pending member of the Association.
+- B 3.4 All nominations to the position of Director shall be supported by one (1) Regular or Pending member of the Association.
 All nominations to the positions of President and Vice-President shall be supported by ten (10) Regular or Pending members of the Association.
-In each case, nominations shall not be accompanied by more supporting names than the number required. - B 3.5 On the nomination form, candidates shall clearly indicate the following: position sought, name, home department, bargaining unit and telephone number where they can be reached during regular working hours; and the form must be signed.
+In each case, nominations shall not be accompanied by more supporting names than the number required.
+Any supporting name(s) beyond the required number shall be discarded. - B 3.5 On the nomination form, candidates shall clearly indicate the following: position sought, name, home department, bargaining unit and telephone number where they can be reached during regular working hours; and the form must be signed.
 Anyone supporting the nomination of a candidate pursuant to B 3.4 is required to provide the same information and sign the nomination form. - B 3.6 The nomination form may be provided in print or electronically and accompanied by two pages (8 1/2 x 11) of text using Arial 12 point font or equivalent in which the candidate may provide a biography, his/her reason for running, contact information and a website address.
 If the candidate does not provide the required documents in both official languages, the Association shall have the presentation document translated.
 The candidate shall be allowed five (5) working days to review the translation produced by the Association.

 B 3.7 Completed nomination forms in any format with verifiable signatures shall be received at the National Office no later than September 1st.
-The Elections and Resolutions Committee shall verify all information provided and confirm the candidate's eligibility no later than September 15th.
+The National Office shall forthwith verify the information provided and inform the candidate of any missing information within two business days of having received the form provided it was received in advance of the September 1st deadline.
+The Elections and Resolutions Committee shall verify that all of the information provided complies with the Constitution and By-laws and confirm the candidate's eligibility no later than September 15th.
 Candidates will be expected to observe recognized standards of conduct throughout an election campaign both in verbal and written communications.